Skip to main content

 When a user logs into an online service, the information they enter – everything from usernames and passwords to personal information – is stored by the website.
 User’s have no control over how this information is kept secure by third party companies and place their trust in multinational organizations to enact robust security protocols to keep it out of the hands of opportunistic criminals.

 It’s not all about password security.
-In 2021, a hacker by the name of ‘God User’ exploited a security vulnerability in the professional networking site, LinkedIn, and stole the personal information of 92% of its user base (approximately 700 million users) in what is widely regarded as one of the biggest website hacks of all time.
+A hacker by the name of ‘God User’ exploited a security vulnerability in the professional networking site, LinkedIn, and stole the personal information of its user base (approximately 700 million users) in what is widely regarded as one of the biggest website hacks of all time.

 While the breach did not include passwords, it contained the following information: